BrunaRihl/FineShine-Jewellery/README.md

 ## Wishlist

 The Wishlist page allows users to view and manage the products they wish to purchase in the future.
-When a product is added to the wishlist, users can see a summary of each product, including the name, image, price, and the date it was added.
+When a product is added to the wishlist, users can see a summary of each product, including the name, image and the date it was added.

 ![Fineshine sign up](/media/docs/wishlist.jpg)

 ### Features and Functionalities:

 **Product Summary:**

 Name: Displays the name of the product in the wishlist.

 Image: Shows an image of the product.
-Price: Displays the price of the product.

 Date Added: Shows the date when the product was added to the wishlist.

 **Manage Wishlist:**